myoun8/RAGMCP_prototype/documentation.md

 ## 6. Building the knowledge base

+In order to add a new file into the database, you must put the file into the correct folder within the **`rag/context_database`**.
+After choosing the correct instrument, look into the **`originals/`** folder to select the correct file type.

 The `gen_chunks` tool retrieves from a Chroma vectorstore at `rag/chroma_db/` (collection `ncnr_rag`). **`chroma_db/` is gitignored**, so a fresh clone has no vectorstore — `gen_chunks` returns nothing until you build one:

 ```bash